evanharmon/in-mono/headspace/kubernetes/kubernetes-controller-manager.md

 ## Controller Sets
 enabled controllers can be limited with `--controllers` flag

+## High availability
+runs in active-standby.
+Uses leader election process with leases.

+- attempts to take the lock on an `kube-controller-manager` api object

 ## Deployment

 Can always check options with `ps -aux | grep kube-controller-manager`